umalabs/correlated-authorization/README.md

 ## Motivation

-Correlated Authorization is an attempt to revive UMA WG's original idea – [UMA wide ecosystem][5], when the resource owner and requesting party might "know each other" in the real world, but the resource owner's authorization server has no pre-established trust with the requesting party or any of their identity/claims providers – in other words, when the resource owner's authorization server and requesting party's identity provider don't know each other.
+UMA Correlated Authorization is an attempt to revive UMA WG's original idea – [UMA wide ecosystem][5], when the resource owner and requesting party might "know each other" in the real world, but the resource owner's authorization server has no pre-established trust with the requesting party or any of their identity/claims providers – in other words, when the resource owner's authorization server and requesting party's identity provider don't know each other.

 ## UMA Wide Ecosystem Concept